Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] All dependencies to attribute sets, ETL-mappings and entity entries are displayed in this window.
 Be aware that problems may occur if you delete an attribute with existing dependencies.
 For defining attributes, the [CONFIRM] button is not displayed in the *Confirm deletion of attribute?* window as they cannot be deleted.

 3. Click the [CONFIRM] button in the bottom right corner.
-  The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
+  The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab.
 The *Confirm deletion of attribute?* window is closed.

-  > [Warning] Problems may occur if you delete an attribute with existing dependencies.
+  > [Warning] Be aware that problems may occur if you delete an attribute with existing dependencies.

 > [Info] The attribute is moved to the *DELETED ATTRIBUTES* tab, but it can still be recovered.
 To irretrievably delete the attribute, see [Permanently delete an attribute](#permanently-delete-an-attribute).